 - Length: 171 cm

-It is possible to travel with a lot of baggage.
+It is possible to travel with a lot of luggage.

-- check in up to six pieces of luggage per flight – with baggage fees applying to each separate piece
+- check in up to six items of luggage per flight – with baggage fees applied to each separate item

-- pay for the first three pieces online, and if you have more, you can pay for the rest at the airport
+- pay for the first three items online, and if you have more, you can pay for the rest at the airport

 At certain airports, the relevant baggage fee may only be paid using a credit or debit card: